My Role

 IN SHORT: FELOH has the features it needs but why weren't more people using the application?

-FELOH users need:
+FELOH customers need:

 Thanks to our research, we were able to develop our persona Michaela who represents our FELOH users.
 We wanted to be sure to keep her in mind throughout our entire UX process.